ivgalic/resume/README.md

 [This is 50](https://itunes.apple.com/us/app/thisis50/id540440346?mt=8)

-Note: I have worked on the native version of the app.
+Note: I worked on the native version of the app.
 They have since switched to HTML5, although the apps I've listed above are still published using the native version (at the time of this writing).

-At ShoutEm, I worked as the main iOS developer working directly with the CTO, CEO and graphics designer.
+At ShoutEm, I worked as the lead iOS developer working directly with the CTO, CEO and graphics designer.
 The main challenge was creating a very generic, modularized app that can be skinned and where certain parts can be turned on or off.